minprog/programmeren-1/overviews/3 Fifteen/overview.md

 For information on (or help with) this module:

-1. Attend your tutor's meeting.
+1. Attend your mentor's section meeting.

 2. Use `help50` (if unsure what an error message means) and `debug50` (if your code is buggy).